everappz/everappz.github.io/content/legal/cookie-policy.md

 ## Types of cookies

+Although this website currently uses only essential cookies, we provide the following classification of cookie types for transparency and informational purposes.

 Below is a classification of cookies based on several categories.
 However, note that the same cookie may be included in more than one category.

 ### According to the entity that manages them